-All successful black bear hunters statewide MUST submit a black bear premolar tooth per WAC 220-415-090.
-Pre-paid and self-addressed tooth envelopes can be obtained at all WDFW offices (see page 6).
-The premolar tooth is located behind the canine tooth of the upper jaw.
+ALL successful bear hunters MUST submit the 1st premolar tooth from their harvest per WAC 220-415-090.
+Teeth should be sent using WDFW's pre-paid and self-addressed mortality envelope which can be obtained at, or by calling, any WDFW office (see page 6).

-Successful hunters are required to submit a tooth from their bear to the Department.
-Please submit within 5 days of harvest or by December 1, 2022.
+Successful hunters, please submit the required tooth from your harvest within 5 days of harvest, or by December 1, 2023.